mdlincoln/mdlincoln.github.io/_posts/2013-12-19-the-problem-of-media.md

 The discipline demanded by these methods is sorely needed in art history.
 Any outside reader would be shocked at how often assertive declarations about overarching trends in either styles or iconography appear in art historical literature with nary a footnote, relying entirely on implicit claims to the author's authority and experience.
-Attempting to chart out aspects of this relationship quantitatively does not bind us into a one-dimensional method of reading artistic history, but it does force us to better define the nature of "influence", and to better articulate how we intend to measure its existence.
+Attempting to chart out aspects of this relationship quantitatively does not bind us into a one-dimensional method of reading artistic history, but it does force us to better define the nature of "influence", and to better articulate how we intend (even if only partially and problematically) to measure its existence.